-Just the Beginnings Chicken soups is just that, just the beginnings.
-Once the savory broth is made you can add whatever you want to it…cooked rice (leftover?) and you have a nice Chicken with Rice Soup, cooked noodles makes Chicken Noodle Soup.
+Once the savory broth is made you can add whatever you want to it…cooked rice (leftover?) and you have a nice Chicken with Rice Soup, cooked noodles make Chicken Noodle Soup.

 As I grew up and learned more and more about my own health and nutrition, I decided that I needed to give up the pre-made soups in favor of homemade soups.
 Pre-made soups are so high in sodium (and added ingredients you don't need to put into your body).

-Make Homemade Because it :
+Make Homemade Because:

-And if you have a stuffy nose, or the sneezes, or coughs, it’s a proven fact that nothing makes you feel better then a good old bowl of Chicken Soup…well, a little love and care helps too…
+And if you have a stuffy nose, or the sneezes, or coughs, it’s a proven fact that nothing makes you feel better than a good old bowl of Chicken Soup…well, a little love and care helps too…

 This recipe for Just the Beginnings Chicken Soup is written as a "from scratch totally" recipe.
-Now there are short-cuts you can take if you don't feel like making your own stock right now, and that's especially true if you are wanting some soup because you don't feel good.
+Now there are shortcuts you can take if you don't feel like making your own stock right now, and that's especially true if you are wanting some soup because you don't feel good.
 No time to be standing at the stove making fresh broth.
 Right?

 2. Add 1 cup of vegetable broth (as you know I don't add aromatics to my chicken broth because I don't want it to taste like soup, so add the vegetable broth to MAKE it taste like chicken soup.

-3. Dice your vegetables; then sweat them in a little butter in a saucepan (sweat is when you cook them, covered over a low heat for about 10 minutes to release their juices).
+3. Dice your vegetables; then sweat them in a little butter in a saucepan (sweat is when you cook them, covered over low heat for about 10 minutes to release their juices).

 4. Add the broth(s) stir and let simmer for about 15 minutes, or until the vegetables are tender.

-5. Meanwhile; poach a chicken breast in some slowly simmering salted water until cooked through (or use left-over chicken).
+5. Meanwhile; poach a chicken breast in some slowly simmering salted water until cooked through (or use leftover chicken).